In this FDD Talk post, you’ll learn the following:

 - Section I – Background information on the Drybar franchise opportunity, including relevant news updates

-- actual and average annual and monthly client visits and gross revenue during the first 12 months of operation for the 13 franchised Drybar Shops with more than 12 months of client visit history (as of December 31, 2017)
+- actual and average total service count (first 12 months), total sales (first 12 months), 2018 sales, and compound annual growth rate for the 22 franchised Drybar Shops with more than 12 months of client visit history (as of December 31, 2018)

-- 2017 average gross revenue (services, memberships, and retail products, less refunds), shop consumables, labor, controllable expenses, non-controllable expenses, and operating profit for the 11 franchised Drybar Shops that have been open for longer than 2 years and are considered standard shops since they have eight or more chairs
+- 2018 average gross revenue (services, memberships, and retail products, less refunds), shop consumables, labor, controllable expenses, non-controllable expenses, and operating profit for the 14 franchised Drybar Shops that have been open for longer than 2 years and are considered standard shops since they have 8 or more chairs

 Section I – Background Information